Matte, Satin or Gloss: Which Paint Finish Is Best for You?

 Satin Finish

-Satin paint has a soft, subtle sheen that resists stains better than matte.
-It's a popular choice for walls, trim, and cabinets in living rooms, family rooms, and hallways.
-Satin provides good durability and coverage but may show some brush strokes.
+Satin offers a soft sheen with better stain resistance than matte.
+It’s a go‑to for walls in living rooms, family rooms, hallways, and kids’ bedrooms.
+Satin provides a good balance of durability and coverage, though in raking light it may show some roller or brush marks if application technique is uneven.

 Glossy Finish